 So with being in the house, this pain has made me couch ridden.
 Its been hard to work sitting at the computer for my day job.
 If I am uncomfortable sitting here for my day job, then I couldn’t sit here to write a post.
 It makes me feel so shitty for not posting.

 My journey on finding out I had PCOS Polycystic ovary syndrome

-2 years ago is when I found out I had PCOS Polycystic ovary syndrome.
-Polycystic ovary syndrome is a hormonal disorder common among women of reproductive age.
+2 years ago is when I found out I had PCOS Polycystic ovarian syndrome.
+Polycystic ovarian syndrome is a hormonal disorder common among women of reproductive age.
 Women who have this may have infrequent or prolonged menstrual periods.
 Also, they may have excess male hormone levels.
 Ovaries may develop many follicles known as small collections of fluid.
-Woman with PCOS may fail to release eggs on a normal basis.
+Women with PCOS may fail to release eggs on a normal basis.